top of page

 performance

 As a concert pianist, Dr Ege made her Barbican debut in 2021 with a "vivid, revelatory recital" (Michael Church, iNews) in which she gave the UK premiere of Vítězslava Kaprálová's Sonata Appassionata.
 In her London debut at the 2021 London Festival of American Music she gave the world premiere of Florence Price's complete Fantasie Nègre set.
 In 2018, she made her international lecture-recitalist debut at the Chicago Symphony Center with her event A Celebration of Women in Music: Composing the Black Chicago Renaissance.
 She has performed across the UK, Europe, North America, and Southeast Asia.
-She has also played with the Oxford Philharmonic Orchestra, Oakland Symphony Orchestra, Arkansas Symphony Orchestra, and Yale Philharmonia.
+She has also played with the BBC Philharmonic, Oxford Philharmonic Orchestra, Oakland Symphony Orchestra, Arkansas Symphony Orchestra, and Yale Philharmonia.

 storytelling

 Whether sharing the Black Renaissance repertoire of Florence Price and Margaret Bonds, or displaying the postmodernisms of Undine Smith Moore and Julia Perry, or championing the British concertos of Avril Coleridge-Taylor and Doreen Carwithen, or celebrating the contemporary works of Bongani Ndodana-Breen and Odaline de la Martinez, storytelling is at the heart of every note.
-Dr Ege's vast and varied programs evince the dialogue between research and repertoire; they are all about exploring the narratives that shape our communities and connect us as individuals.

 Dr Ege's storytelling extends a number of collaborations with the BBC, in particular her BBC Radio 3 documentaries: "Florence Price and the Black Female Fellowship" (2022) and "Undine Smith Moore: The Dean of Black Women Composers" (2024).
 She has further shared the stories of brilliant historical Black women in classical music as both a TV and radio guest for the BBC Proms, a guest and performer on BBC Radio 3 In Tune, and a presenter on BBC Radio 3 Inside Music.
-She is excited for future collaborations with the BBC Philharmonic and BBC Radio 3, which entail bringing the music of Avril Coleridge-Taylor to new audiences.

 As a public historian, she engages an array of topics, from the transformative impact of this work along her own journey to poignant tales of classical music-making under Jim Crow and apartheid.
 She has written for the New York Times, Guardian, and New Statesman, as well as Gramophone, I Care If You Listen, Pianist, and International Piano.